Belphe13/CineML-Perfect-Human/README.md

 ## Why Perfect Human?

+To some extent, every film is stagged.
+The original film of The Perfect Human by Leth was too obviously staged in a boundless space.
+It is an unrealistic environment to portray the non-existing perfect human.
+White background...

+And the reason I intentionally choose the 360p low-resolution video found on YouTube is to create an ambiguous and abstract remake that complicates the contested notion of perfect human.
+The computer-generated fakes also played a crucial part of generalizing ...

 ## Pre-processing of the Dataset

 Awaring the fact that the GAN aesthetics has been square and requiring 2^n as the number of pixels each side of the square need to have, and remain the authenticity of the footages, I choose not to crop but refill the upper and bottom part with black pixels.
 YouTube downloader was used to get the video file in mp4 and then the pre-process of the video was done with Premiere.